Democrats pounce, GOP wary, markets shaky after Flynn plea

 "Republicans in Congress must stop shielding the President and join Democrats to take real, immediate action to counter Russian aggression and prevent further attacks on our democracy," she said.

-Sen. Diane Feinstein, D-Calif., the ranking member of the Judiciary Committee, said what Flynn "lied about and when he did it are of even greater significance."
+Sen. Dianne Feinstein, D-Calif., the ranking member of the Judiciary Committee, said what Flynn "lied about and when he did it are of even greater significance."

 "This shows a Trump associate negotiating with the Russians against U.S. policy and interests before Donald Trump took office and after it was announced that Russia had interfered in our election," she added.
 "That's a stunning revelation and could be a violation of the Logan Act, which forbids unauthorized U.S. citizens from negotiating with a foreign power."